Uncomplicate breakfast with a super simple and nutritious homemade muesli.

 Eating the right amount for you

 Generally, I don’t provide serving sizes.
-However, I’ve found it helpful to portion out my serve of muesli, as when I didn’t I would either eat too much and get overly full.
-Or other times I wouldn’t eat enough and feel hungry well and truly before my usual lunchtime.
+However, I’ve found it helpful to portion out my serving of muesli, as when I didn’t, I would either eat too much and get overly full.
+At other times, I wouldn’t eat enough and feel hungry well and truly before my usual lunchtime.

-So, in my muesli container, I keep a ½ measuring that I use to portion out my serve each day.
+So, in my muesli container, I keep a ½ measuring to portion out my serving each day.
 If I’m feeling extra hungry, I might add a few extra things.
-I find that portioning my muesli in this way, has helped me to ensure I have sustained energy throughout the morning.
+I find that portioning my muesli in this way has helped me to ensure I have sustained energy throughout the morning.
 It’s a process of honouring your hunger.

 You too may find it useful to monitor what is the right amount for you.